-Although in previous years we have seen continued improvements in visibility and range satisfaction from consumers, this years' data suggests that expectations are now not being met.
+Although in previous years we have seen continued improvements in visibility and range satisfaction from consumers, this years' data suggests that, despite some improvement for low and no spirits and wines, expectations are now not being met.
 With regards to range, it's no longer sufficient to offer just one or two token options, customers now expect parity in range between alcoholic and non-alcoholic categories.
 The sophistication of the low & no drinker demands breadth, depth, and quality in choice - especially in pubs and bars.
 This is an urgent call for operators to expand and curate their offerings in line with rising expectations and consumer standards.
 Is the range of low & no improving in the eyes of customers in supermarkets?